 Connect the current and voltage probes to measure vC and i.

-Check the circuit.
+Check that the circuit is as desired and that all connections are maintained.

 Connect the function generator to the circuit.

 Take a screenshot of the measured current and voltage with at least three periods shown in addition to the peak or RMS values of the measured signals.